no comments

 • Telemedicine: Demand for remote care is rising.
 Telemedicine helps doctors meet that demand.
 It connects health care providers to patients in real time through video calls [3].
 It’s a great way to get remote care, especially for those with limited access to providers [4][6].

 • At-home tests: At-home test kits help people learn about their health.
 At-home kits can test for many things, like DNA and hormone levels.
 Some at-home kits require a prescription.
-Others are sold over the counter or online [7].
-Results are delivered in the mail or through the company’s app or website.
+Others are sold over-the-counter or online [7].
+Results are delivered by mail or through the company’s app or website.

 Accessing digital health and wellness tools as a UPMC Health Plan member